 The word tribulation (KJV) or distress (NIV) is the translation of the Greek word thlipsis.
 My Hebrew Greek Key Word Study Bible tells me that this Greek word means:

-Not once is it described as a time of wrath from God.
+Not once is it described by Scripture as a time of wrath from God.
 This Greek word occurs 22 times in the New Testament.
-Of those 22 times, the word is descriptive of trouble and difficulties that the believer variously goes through on his journey in life.
-For instance, when Jesus was teaching the Parable of the Sower, He said that we should expect tribulation or affliction as thlipsis is translated in the following passage:
+Of those 22 times, the term is descriptive of trouble and difficulties the believer goes through on his journey in life.
+For instance, when Jesus was teaching the Parable of the Sower, He said we should expect tribulation or affliction as thlipsis is translated in the following passages:

 20"The one on whom seed was sown on the rocky places, this is the man who hears the word and immediately receives it with joy; 21yet he has no firm root in himself, but is only temporary, and when affliction [thlipsis] or persecution arises because of the word, immediately he falls away (Matthew 13:20-21).